Webster's Unabridged Dictionary - Letter K - Page 3

 Keeping (n.)
 Maintenance; support; provision; feed; as, the cattle have good keeping.

 Keeping (n.)
-Conformity; congruity; harmony; consistency; as, these subjects are in keeping with each other.
+Conformity; congruity; harmony; consistency; as, these subjects are in keeping with each other; his levity is not in keeping with the seriousness of the occasion.

 Keepsake (n.)
 Anything kept, or given to be kept, for the sake of the giver; a token of friendship.